energysistem/manuals/39530-Energy_Phone_Neo/en/09-main_screen.md

 ## Main Screen

 1. **Status Bar:** displays information about the signal status, battery and clock.
-If you slide your finger down from this area, you will access a new basic settings menu version tha manages notifications and settings menu.
+If you slide your finger down from this area, you will access a new basic settings menu version that manages the notifications and the settings menu.

 2. **Search:** direct access to Google’s™ search engine.